gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 * Log into GitLab and go to the
 [gigascience/Forks page](https://gitlab.com/gigascience/forks).

-* Click on *New Project* followed by *CI/CD for external repo* and then *GitHub*.
+* Click on *New Project* button in the top-right corner, then on the next screen click on *Run CI/CD for external repository*

-* On the *Connect repositories from GitHub page*, click on the *List your GitHub repositories* green button.
-Find the repository fork of `gigadb-website` that you want to perform CI/CD on.

-* Under the *To GitLab* column, select *gigascience/forks* to connect your repo to this GitLab group.
-Also, provide a name for the repo, *e.g.*
-`pli888-gigadb-website` so that you can differentiate your repository from others in the Forks group.

-* Click the *Connect* button to create the mirror of the GitHub repository on GitLab.
+* Fill in the **Git repository URL** field, e.g. https://github.com/pli888/gigadb-website.
+* Check the Mirror repository checkbox and check Public visibility Level option.
+* Finally click the **Create project** button

 ### Understanding environments